desmos-labs/desmjs/docs/docs/06-web3auth-web/02-usage.md

 ## Use the signer

-After the signer is connected you can construct a [`DesmosClient`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md) with the [`connectWithSigner`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#connectwithsigner) function and start to perform [transactions](docs/02-desmjs/03-perform-transactions.md).
+After the signer is connected, you can construct a [`DesmosClient`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md) with the [`connectWithSigner`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#connectwithsigner) function and start to perform [transactions](docs/02-desmjs/03-perform-transactions.md).